Kim Kardashian Praises Kanye "Ye" West for Introducing Her to the Fashion World at 2021 PCAs - E! Online

 The SKIMS founder made a dramatic entrance to accept the prestigious award, presented by former Fashion Icon Award winner Tracee Ellis Ross.
 And in true Kim K fashion, her speech didn't disappoint!

-The reality TV star noted that there was a time when designers didn't want to work with her, so winning this award is a "dream."

-Additionally, Kim also took a moment to thank her ex, Ye (formerly Kanye West).
+Additionally, Kim also took a moment to thank her ex, Ye (formerly Kanye West), for his keen sense of style and influence.

+"Thank you to Kanye for really introducing me to the fashion world," she praised the Donda rapper, whom she filed for divorce from in February after six years of marriage, adding that there was a time when designers didn't want to work with her.

-"Thank you to Kanye for really introducing me to the fashion world," she said, adding, "And I fell in love with fashion, and I'm so inspired by so many people.
-But again, this is like a dream that I get to wake up and wear these amazing clothes and just try new things, you know take a risk."
+"And I fell in love with fashion," she continued, "and I'm so inspired by so many people.
+But again, this is a dream that I get to wake up and wear these amazing clothes and just try new things.
+You know, take a risk."

-She concluded, "I'm so humbled thank you so much."
+She concluded, "I'm so humbled.
+Thank you so much."

 Along with her inspiring speech, the KKW Beauty made sure to drop jaws with her one-of-a-kind look.

-Similar to her buzzy Met Gala ensemble, Kim looked like a superhero, wearing a black eye mask paired with a matching long-sleeve mini-dress, tights and pointed heels.
+Similar to her much-buzzed-about 2021 Met Gala ensemble, Kim sported a head-to-toe black outfit by Balenciaga.
+If anything, she looked like a superhero, wearing thick black sunglasses that she paired with a matching catsuit worn under a mini-dress, tights and pointed heels.

+Ahead of accepting her award, an eyewitness told E!
+News that Kim dashed into the venue at a "lightning speed" in her heels, ready to grace the stage.

 Over the years, Kim has continued to make fans swoon with her daring and dazzling fashion.
 Whether she's pushing the boundaries on the red carpet or running errands in full glam, she never misses a beat in the style department.